 The basic flow for new students: 1: Learn the basics and make some pots.
 Class 2 through 7: Trim pots from the week before and make more pots.
 Keep learning.
-Week six is usually when you get your first glazing instruction, but we will time this according to the production and firing cycle at that moment.
+Week five or six is usually when you get your first glazing instruction, but we will time this according to the production and firing cycle at that moment.
 You are in the beginner glazing group so read about it.
 Your instructor will work closely with you.
 During weeks 6 through 8 you get priority use of the glaze room.
-On week 8, if you are not returning you will only glaze.
-If you are returning next term, you can make more pots on week eight, providing everything is trimmed and glazed.
+On week 8, if you are not returning you will only trim and glaze.
+If you are returning next term, you may make more pots on week eight, providing everything is trimmed and glazed.

-Flow for continuing students: As part of a community of potters that produces hundreds of pots a week, I cannot emphasize enough the need to maintain the flow of pots through the studio.
+Flow for continuing students: As part of a community of potters that produces hundreds of pots a week, we cannot emphasize enough the need to maintain the flow of pots through the studio.
 They are like cars on an assembly line.
 Each week you need to move ALL your pots along to the next stage.
 Trim what you threw last week, glaze whatever was bisqued, and take home any finished work.
 Otherwise, we have a conveyor belt breakdown, and no one’s work can move forward.
 We run out of shelf space and production grinds to a halt.
 So each week you must trim, glaze and take home finished work.
 Store your bisque ware in your car or at home if you choose not to glaze so you don’t jam up the studio.
 Note that the flow of work is different for you than for new students.
 New students don’t have anything to glaze for the first five weeks of the term.
 You do.
 Therefore you should aggressively glaze during the first five weeks while new students are upstairs learning to throw.
 During the last three weeks your access to the glaze room may be limited because new students and ending students are glazing like crazy, either to wrap up the term or so they can get critical feedback.
 If your bisqueware is piling up at Fireborn, please store it in your car, or at home.
 Class 8 is the last class of the term, so if you are not returning you will only trim and glaze.
-If you are returning next term, you can make more pots during week eight.
+If you are returning next term, you may make more pots during week eight.

 ENDING YOUR TERM

-Pots thrown during week six and trimmed on week seven MIGHT be a ready to glaze on week 8… if the where dry enough to be bisqued.
+Pots thrown during week six and trimmed on week seven MIGHT be a ready to glaze on week 8… if they were dry enough to be bisque fired.
 Pots thrown during week 7 can be trimmed on week 8.
 Two weeks after your term ends you may pick up your bisque ware and store it at home until you take another class.